ThinkDataEd/curriculum/docs/unit2/lab2c.md

 ###**Getting ready**
 * Simulations are meant to mimic what happens in real-life using randomness and computers.

-    – Before we can start simulating picking songs from a playlist, we need to simulate that playlist in ```R```.
+    – Before we can start simulating picking songs from a playlist, we need to create that playlist in ```R```.

 * <span style="color:midnightblue;">**Create our 39 ```rap``` songs using the repeat ```rep()``` function and assign the vector name ```rap```.**</span>